cebor/angular-highcharts/README.md

 ## Using Highcharts modules
 To use Highcharts modules you have to import them and provide them in a factory (required for aot).
 You can find the list of available modules in the highcharts folder `ls -la node_modules/highcharts/modules`.
-Highcharts-more is the only exception, you find this module in the root folder.
+**Hint:** Highcharts-more is a exception, you find this module in the root folder.
 Don't forget to use the modules with the `.src` suffix, minimized highcharts modules are not importable.

 ### Example